peekbank/peekbank-data-import/data/fernald_marchman_2012/ReadME.md

 target_rt_sec and dis_rt_sec is a small number or NA (possibly consistent with 30hz sampling) shifts is 0 to 7 or NA (my guess is that target_rt_sec, dis_rt_sec and shifts are derived measures)

+TODO verify that switching L & R as is done in the code is correct!
+TODO should some of the stimuli be "novel" in stimulus table TODO what is the right empty field for aux data
+TODO what is stimulus image path supposed to be

+TODO there are multiple labels (ex. "baby" "baby1") associated with some images (ex "baby1") -- what do?

 5. Importing ambiguity